Chuck Evans (American football): Baltimore Ravens

 After a record breaking year in 1998, Brian Billick was given the head coaching job of the Baltimore Ravens.
 A few players, including Chuck Evans, decided to follow him.
 In 1999, Evans had his most productive year offensively, and the newly coached team finished with an 8–8 record.
 Evans only participated in one game in the 2000 season, but earned a ring as the team went on to win Super Bowl XXXV.

 Death

-Chuck Evans died on October 12, 2008, in Sparks MD, of heart failure.
+Chuck Evans died on October 12, 2008 in Atlanta, of heart failure.
 He was 41 years old.